 Address: 440 N. Ave 19 Los Angeles, CA 90031

-Tickets: $15 in advance through Eventbrite, $18 at the door.
-Special Donate‐What‐You‐Can, local residents and group tickets also available.
-Non‐profit, community groups, and schools free with advance reservation.
+Donation: $15 in advance through Eventbrite, $18 at the door.
+Local residents, group access and VIP tour options are also available.
+Non-profit, community groups, and schools, discounted with advance reservation.
 Please contact firstname.lastname@example.org

 About Simon Birch and The 14th Factory